 21:00Copy video clip URL A pianist tunes his piano and plays some music.

 25:09Copy video clip URL Kent talks about the design of the city, in relation to cars, streets, and public transportation.

 28:42Copy video clip URL He points out shrubbery that is meant to keep street vendors off the sidewalk.
 Then they continue their walk and their discussion.

-38:15Copy video clip URL He talks about window displays, and his studies of the way they attract attention.
+38:15Copy video clip URL He talks about window displays, and his research concerning the way they attract attention.

 41:40Copy video clip URL A group of tourists posing for a photo near a fountain.